 In 1939, the Wrongful Death Act was broadened by the Oregon legislature to allow a surviving spouse or dependents to collect the pecuniary value of the benefits that the beneficiary might have expected to get from the continued life of the decedent.
 This was held to include damages such as the loss of a mother’s care for her child and the loss of a wife’s or husband’s household abilities.
 See Prauss v.
 Adamski, 195 Or 1, 24, 244 P2d 598 (1952).

-The Wrongful Death was yet again reexamined and amended in 1973 to its current form, ORS 30.020.
-Among other changes, this allowed seven types of damages, 1) medical and funeral expenses, 2) disability, pain and suffering of the decedent before death, 3) loss of income to the decedent before death, 4) pecuniary loss to the decedent’s estate, 5) pecuniary loss to surviving beneficiaries, 6) loss of society, and 7) punitive damages (if appropriate).
+The Wrongful Death Act was yet again reexamined and amended in 1973 to its current form, ORS 30.020.
+Among other changes, these amendments allowed seven types of damages: 1) medical and funeral expenses; 2) disability, pain and suffering of the decedent before death; 3) loss of income to the decedent before death; 4) pecuniary loss to the decedent’s estate; 5) pecuniary loss to surviving beneficiaries; 6) loss of society; and 7) punitive damages (if appropriate).

-A wrongful death action must be brought not later than the earlier of: a) 3 years after death, or b) the expiration of the longest of any applicable statute of repose.
-ORS 30.020(1).
+A wrongful death action must be brought not later than the earlier of: a) three years after death, or b) the expiration of the longest of any applicable statute of repose [ORS 30.020(1)].

 However, under the Oregon Tort Claims Act, a plaintiff must submit a tort claim notice within one year if they wish to bring a wrongful death action against a public body.
-This one year begins to run either upon death, or when the plaintiff knew or reasonably should have known that someone’s negligence caused the death.
+This one-year period begins to run either upon death or when the plaintiff knew or reasonably should have known that someone’s negligence caused the death.